Introduction to Operations

 4. Division (/)

-Divides one number by another (always gives a float result).
+The / symbol divides one number by another (always gives a float result).

 5. Integer Division (//)

-Divides and rounds down to the nearest whole number.
+The // symbol divides and rounds down to the nearest whole number.

 6. Modulo (%)

-Gives the remainder after division.
+The % symbol gives the remainder after division.

 7. Exponentiation (**)